 10. The Exorcist

-The Exorcist is a TV series based on the cult classic film of the same name.
-And while it isn’t nearly as nightmarish as the source material, it’ll leave an impact on you even after the first episode.
+The Exorcist is a TV series based on the nightmarish film of the same name.
+And while it isn’t nearly as terrifying as the source material, even the first episode will leave a lasting impression on you.
 It’s much scarier than primetime television should be, so viewers better beware.

 11. Wayward Pines

-If you don’t have a Hulu subscription yet, you may want to sign up soon—at least until you can finish the first season of Wayward Pines.
-This series is based on the eponymous trilogy of books and faithfully adapts the material into a slow-burning mystery that gets more compelling with each twist.
+Wayward Pines is based on the eponymous trilogy of books and faithfully adapts the material into a slow-burning mystery that gets more compelling with each twist.
 (Skip the second season, which involves a messy genre shift and a significant drop in writing quality.)

 You can stream Wayward Pines on: Hulu